-Starting with a basic styrofoam wreath base you can purchase at any craft shop, you’ll also need a number of medium- and small-sized baubles, some tinsel garlands, and whatever extras you’d like to incorporate into your wreath.
-(Catherine utilizes a bird ornament).
+Start. with a basic styrofoam wreath base you can purchase at any craft shop.
+You’ll also need a number of medium- and small-sized baubles, some tinsel garlands, and whatever extras you’d like to incorporate into your wreath.
+(Catherine uses a bird ornament.)
 For this wreath, using a glue gun is ideal, though Catherine employs a simple craft glue.

 In the free video, she walks you through the process of creating the wreath, beginning with wrapping some of the tinsel around the base (an alternative would be to spray-paint your base in whatever color you like or use ribbon to wrap around) and securing it with glue.
 Next is building up the layers of baubles and adding any finishing touches to your taste.

 Kristen of Local Kitchen Witch mostly shares recipes and cooking how-tos on her YouTube channel.
 In this free video tutorial, however, she demonstrates how to enhance your home for the fall season with a festive foraged wreath.
 If you’re not familiar, foraging is the practice of searching for materials in nature.